 A "pre-qualification stage" means a stage in the procurement process during which the contracting authority assesses “the suitability of candidates to perform a contract for the purpose of reducing the number of candidates to a smaller number who are to proceed to a later stage in the process”.

-However in contracts between £25,000 and the relevant EU threshold, contracting authorities may ask ‘suitability assessment questions’ relating to a potential supplier provided that the questions are relevant to the subject matter of the procurement and proportionate.
+However in contracts between £25,000 and the relevant PCR threshold, contracting authorities may ask ‘suitability assessment questions’ relating to a potential supplier provided that the questions are relevant to the subject matter of the procurement and proportionate.
 Contracting authorities may only use the information and evidence requested in suitability assessment questions to establish whether candidates meet requirements or minimum standards of suitability, capability, legal status or financial standing.
 All candidates meeting the requirements and minimum standards must be invited to tender.
 This means that it is not possible to draw up a shortlist of the best qualified candidates from amongst those who meet the minimum standards.
 More information on suitability assessment questions can be found in Crown Commercial Services Lord Young Reform Frequently Asked Questions.

-The SQ for procurements above the EU threshold should address the grounds for exclusion and the selection criteria detailed in the EU procurement legislation (which is exhaustive).
+The SQ for procurements above the PCR threshold should address the grounds for exclusion and the selection criteria detailed in the procurement legislation (which is exhaustive).
 The information is aimed at determining the suitability, capability and financial stability of a supplier to be able to provide the goods or services required to meet your needs.
 Some criteria, for example involvement in criminal activity, non-payment of taxes etc, will result in the automatic exclusion of an applicant, while others, when scored and weighted, will be used to rank the applicants in order of their ability to meet your published requirements.

 Within a SQ there are generally two types of questions: